-By tracking cells over time and using a variety of genetic and pharmacological manipulations, we have been able to study how the interplay between repair behaviors, such as migration and proliferation, leads to effective reconstruction of the epithelial tissue and the extent to which homeostatic processes such as differentiation are affected during the repair process (Movie and Figure 3).
+By tracking cells over time and using a variety of genetic and pharmacological manipulations, we have been able to study how the interplay between repair behaviors, such as migration, leads to effective reconstruction of the epithelial tissue and the extent to which homeostatic processes such as differentiation and proliferation are affected during the repair process (Figure 2 & Movie).

-We are also studying how these interconnected cellular behaviors result into tissue-scale changes which allowed us to test the functional role not only of individual behaviors but also their spatial organization within the repairing epithelium.
-Finally, our understanding from relevant cross-talks at place during homeostatic conditions with neighboring populations such as mesenchymal and immune cells among other will provide a tool to dissect the various contributions of relevant cell types to de novo repair and to shed light on the critical cellular and signaling components that are required for tissue repair.
+Moving forward, we look to understand the relevant cross-talk that occurs during homeostatic conditions with neighboring populations such as mesenchymal and immune cells among others, which will provide tools for us to dissect their various contributions to de novo repair and to shed light on the critical cellular and signaling components that are required for tissue repair.